-Two different approaches outlined bellow:
+Two different approaches outlined below:

-This is not to say that one method is good and the other is bad, both approaches can provide edge but with approach on left side trader needs some external thesis on why squeeze makes sense (front-running the rigger), some traders use the help of fillings to base such thesis.
+This is not to say that one method is good and the other is bad, both approaches can provide an edge, but with approach on left side trader needs some external thesis on why squeeze makes sense (front-running the rigger), some traders use the help of fillings to base such thesis.

 Example of initiation start before the short squeeze fully took place on ticker CREX:

-"Throwing in a towel"
+"Throwing in the towel."

-The idea behind that strong pop move right around HOD as mentioned above is to cause maximum scare effect as possible and ensure that short-sellers collectively start exiting, as well as luring in chasing long liquidity, once "all highs are broken", which allows riggers to unload sized position at/around required price level.
+The idea behind that strong pop move right around HOD as mentioned above is to cause maximum scare effect as possible and ensure that short-sellers collectively start exiting, as well as luring in chasing long liquidity, once "all highs are broken," which allows riggers to unload sized position at/around required price level.

-Not all Type 1 clearouts deliver fade
+Not all Type 1 clearouts deliver fade.

 Example of Type 1 clearout where there was no direct fade after clearout, even though all conditions matched for it quite well, ticker CLSK:

-What does the word "targeted" stands for?
+What does the word "targeted" stand for?

-The fact is that large players within this field use many different cards they pull out of sleeves to liquidate counter order flow of traders for their own benefit.
-This makes such moves "targeted" as they are intentionally pushed by either single individual rigger or a group of traders in order to achieve their goal.
-Their goal might be short term as described above, or it might be slightly longer-term one, where their primary intent is to reach short term liquidation and then use that liquidation to carry move of price further to achieve the secondary achievement of whatever the agenda is (fillings/dilutions are often the case with certain close prices in mind).
+The fact is that large players within this field use many different cards they pull out of sleeves to liquidate the counter order flow of traders for their own benefit.
+This makes such moves "targeted" as they are intentionally pushed by either a single individual rigger or a group of traders to achieve their goal.
+Their goal might be short term as described above, or it might be a slightly longer-term one, where their primary intent is to reach short term liquidation and then use that liquidation to carry move of price further to achieve the secondary achievement of whatever the agenda is (fillings/dilutions are often the case with certain close prices in mind).